vacu9708/Tools-etc/Fundamental knowledge/How a browser works.md

 ## DNS
 The Domain Name System (DNS) is the phonebook of the Internet.
-Web browsers interact through Internet Protocol (IP) addresses.
+Web browsers interact through IP addresses.
 DNS translates domain names to IP addresses to eliminate the need for humans to memorize IP addresses.

 # What happens when www.google.com is entered?